spack/spack/lib/spack/docs/basic_usage.rst

        callpath@1.0.2        ~/spack/opt/linux-debian7-x86_64/gcc@4.4.7/callpath@1.0.2-5dce4318
    ...

-And, finally, you can restrict your search to a particular package by supplying its name:
+You can restrict your search to a particular package by supplying its
+name:

 .. code-block:: console